Drywall Nail and Screw Pop Repair Services in St. Albert, AB

 Screw Pop Repair for Walls and Ceilings

-Drywall screw pops present differently than nail issues but require equally thorough attention.
+Drywall screw pops present differently from nail issues but require equally thorough attention.
 When drywall screws lose their grip or become overdriven, they create circular depressions or raised areas on your wall surface.

 Our screw repair process includes: